Installation

 On FreeBSD, use gmake instead of make.

-Alternatively, if one doesn’t wish to use make
+Alternatively, if one doesn’t wish to use make, then the go commands can be

 used directly: